vanHeemstraSystems/stripe-postman-headstart/README.md

 For more information on Checkouts, checkout (pun intended) the video on [Stripe Checkout](https://www.youtube.com/watch?v=UjcSWxPNo18) on Stripe's YouTube Channel.

-So, let's create a Checkout Session>
+So, let's create a Checkout Session.

 In order to do so, we click on the "***Create a Session***" request, we navigate to the ```body```: